Breaking

 “The swarm of violent attacks on Tesla property is nothing short of domestic terrorism,” Bondi said in a press release.
 “The Department of Justice has already charged several perpetrators with that in mind, including in cases that involve charges with five-year mandatory minimum sentences.”

-Federal court records show that U.S. Attorneys in Colorado and South Carolina have filed charges for malicious destruction of property against two people arrested for allegedly damaging Tesla property in separate cases.
+Federal court records show that U.S. Attorneys in Colorado, South Carolina, and Oregon have filed charges for malicious destruction of property against three people arrested for allegedly damaging Tesla property in separate cases.

 Bondi said the DOJ will impose “severe consequences” on those involved.